 Creative Industries is a forum for debate and discussion of research and knowledge transfer issues and ideas concerned with the creative industries.

 For all academic and technical staff interested in developing and researching innovative and creative learning and teaching experiences in art/design/media HE/FE education - (Wales-based but not exclusive!)
+This list has been retained - 22/04/14.
+The list is not accepting new subscribers and existing subscribers are no longer able to post messages to the list.

 The list will be used to send out information about CRESC and also to announce CRESC Events